 Like any medicine, a contraceptive pill can come with side effects, but these will differ from person to person.

 Whether you’re already taking a contraceptive pill, or are looking to start using one, knowing what to expect can help you to decide whether it is right for you.
 If you’re looking for a progestogen-only pill that you can get online or in a pharmacy without a prescription, you might be considering using Hana.
 A pharmacist will ask you some questions (or you will have an online version of this consultation) before deciding whether Hana is suitable for you.

 Let’s start right at the beginning.
 We often refer simply to ‘The Pill’ (and everyone knows what we mean) but this is misleading as there are actually two types of contraceptive pills.

-There is the combined pill, which contains oestrogen and progestogen, and the progestogen-only pill which (as the name suggests) only contains progestogen.The two types of pill have been shown to be equally effective when taken correctly.
+There is the combined pill, which contains oestrogen and progestogen, and the progestogen-only pill (otherwise known as the mini pill) which only contains progestogen.The two types of pill have been shown to be equally effective when taken correctly.